Finding Eligible Scientific Computing Courses

 ASTR 3700 Galactic Astrophysics.
 Interstellar matter and gaseous nebulae, the structure and evolution of normal galaxies, active galactic nuclei and quasars, and observational cosmology.
 Prerequisite: Mathematics 2420 and either Physics 2250 or 2250W.

 ASTR 3800 Structure Formation in the Universe.
 Observational and theoretical aspects of extragalactic astronomy.
 Measurements of galaxies and of the large scale structure of the universe from galaxy surveys.
 The expansion history of the universe and the roles of dark matter and dark energy.
 The growth of density fluctuations in the universe due to gravity.
 Cosmological N-body simulations and the formation of dark matter halos.
 The physics of galaxy formation.
 Experimental probes of dark matter and dark energy.
-Graduate-level course that requires permission of the instructor.
 Prerequisites: Mathematics 2420 or 2610, Physics 1601 or 1901, Physics 1602 or 1902, Computer Science 1101 or 1103.

 BMIF 6310 Foundations Of Bioinformatics.
 This survey course introduces students to the experimental context and implementation of key algorithms in bioinformatics.
 The class begins with a review of basic biochemistry and molecular biology.
 The group will then focus on algorithms for matching and aligning biological sequences, given the context of molecular evolution.
 The emphasis will move from comparing sequences to the systems developed to enable high-throughput DNA sequencing, genome assembly, and gene annotation.
 Gene products will be the next focus as students consider the algorithms supporting proteomic mass spectrometry and protein structure inference and prediction.
 The informatics associated with transcriptional microarrays for genome-wide association studies will follow.
 Finally, the class will examine biological networks, including genetic regulatory networks, gene ontologies, and data integration.
 Formal training in software development is helpful but not required.
 Students will write and present individual projects.
 Undergraduates need the permission of the instructor to enroll.